 Having an offline local network with no Internet access can be useful for a number of reasons.
 A few that come to mind are home lab networks, non-cloud IoT device networks, and “closed circuit” IP security camera network.
-For my network, I set up a separate offline IP security camera network that I am using as a baby monitor system (the quality is so much better and it is more secure than traditional baby monitors because I can lock down access from outside users).
+For my network, I set up a separate offline IP security camera network using Amcrest IP cameras (affiliate link) as a baby monitor system.
+The quality is so much better and it is more secure than traditional baby monitors because I can lock down access from outside users.

 Configuring the Firewall Rules